How to Edit Beautiful Instagram Photos With Lightroom Presets (Free Video)

 hi 🙃📷 always a fun time @ripplebnb — I was more than thankful to be a part of Deborah’s journey in curating the Ripplebnb brand (over 1.5 years ago omg!) and she has taken these amazing Airbnb spaces to a whole new level! meeting with her again next week but until then, I’ll just sit + swoon at this kitchen! ⭐️😍 pants: @anotherloveclothing #inmyal #ripplebnb

-So if you’re shooting in RAW (you’ll know if the end of your file names are .CR2) you really want to find and use presets that have been specifically created for RAW images.
+So if you’re shooting in RAW (you’ll know if your file name ends with “.CR2”) you really want to find and use presets that have been specifically created for RAW images.

 Similarly, if you’re shooting on an iPhone, or prefer to take photos in JPEG format with your DSLR, you want to look for a preset that’s been created for JPEG or mobile editing.